Applications for Class 47 will open February 2 - April 30, 2026.

 Eligibility Requirements

-• You must have lived or worked in Washington for at least one year.
+• You must have lived or worked in Washington for at least one year, and be a minimum of 25 years of age when the program begins.

-• Your employer must approve the required time to attend all seminars (approx. 58 days) and are able to be away from communications (laptop, cell phone, pager) during seminar hours.
+• Your employer must approve the required time to attend all seminars (approx. 22 days) and are able to be away from communications (laptop, cell phone, pager) during seminar hours.
 Those who are self-employed must be able to be away from their businesses for that time as well.
-Class 45 program schedule.

 • You must plan to remain employed in agriculture, forestry or related natural resource industry for the duration of the time you are in the program.